 The biggest threat to wetlands is losing them to draining and filling.
-The overall goal at both state and federal levels is to maintain and even increase wetland acreage.
-Wetlands’ water quality also suffers from pollutants and water volume overloading from stormwater.
+The overall goal at both state and federal levels is to maintain and even increase wetland acreage, along with maintaining wetland quality, which is affected by pollutants, water fluctuations, and other factors.

 Alterations in water movement

-When there are major changes or fluctuations in a) water levels, b) the movement of water, or c) barriers made in a wetland — for instance, when a road is built across it or stormwater is directed towards it — the wetland’s natural plant community can suffer and invasive plant species can take over.
+Changing water levels or alterations in the movement of water (e.g., when storwater is directed to a wetland) can cause invasive plant species can take over.
 About 80% of Minnesota wetlands that have experienced even moderate water alterations now have abundant invasive plants growing in them — permanently replacing the native plant communities.
-This can change wildlife habitat and the wetland's ability to transform nutrients.
+This can change wildlife habitat and the wetland's ability to provide water quality benefits.

 There is a long history of draining and filling Minnesota wetlands to accommodate settlement and development.
 Nearly 40% of the state was some form of wetland 150 years ago; now that percentage has been cut in half.
 The loss of wetlands has meant a loss of water quality benefits and has contributed to the degradation of streams, lakes, and groundwater.